 However, while Old Faithful is a huge attraction, it’s not the only geyser in Yellowstone.
 The park has about 500 of them.

 Currently, Old Faithful erupts about 20 times in 24 hours.
 The height of each eruption varies from 100 to 180 feet, and the height of the previous eruption determines this.
-An eruption can last anywhere from 1.5 to 5 minutes, giving you a chance to take in this fantastic natural phenomenon.
+An eruption can last anywhere from 1.5 to 5 minutes, allowing you to enjoy this fantastic natural phenomenon.

 Luckily, there are guided tours to this family-friendly attraction that you can book.
-For instance, book the Yellowstone Old Faithful, Waterfalls, and Wildlife Day Tour to get all the fun.
+For instance, book the Yellowstone Old Faithful, Waterfalls, and Wildlife Day Tour to enjoy the fun.

 3. Float Down the Mighty Yellowstone River